nottolivc/conways-game/README.md

  [1,0],
  [1,1]
 ]
-//  Once we have written the possibilities in to an array, we can use a double for loop to iterate through possibilities or directions a cell can move on a grid of a give size, for example x = 25 by y = 25:
+// Once we have written the possibilities in to an array, we can use a double for loop to
+// iterate through possibilities or directions a cell can move on a grid of a give size, for example 24x25 // cells.

 // Start loops
-//

 for(let i = 0; i < rows; i++){
-// Next
+// Nested loop to traverse both axis of the cells
       for(let j = 0; j < cols; j++){
         let neighbors = 0;
             directions.forEach(([x,y])=> {